So Many Things to do in Marrakech

 Once we’d eaten our fill it was time to move on and find our Hammam.
 We purchased a SIM card at the airport and I think we’ll use half the gigabytes on google maps!
 We spent 20 minutes following blue dots through a myriad of narrow streets and alleys, sometimes opening up to wider streets lined with shops and other times leading us to a dead end.
 We felt lost so decided to retrace our steps and we realised that we’d walked right by the Spa the first time and google had been right all along.

 In Morocco the tradition and ritual of the Hammam is more than 2000 years old.
 Similar to Roman and Turkish baths the Hammam is meant to cleanse the body and the soul.
-Our Hammam featured a Steam Bath for couples and after this a relaxing massage, it’s also possible to enjoy a dip in the Pool Bath after.
-The Riad Al Ksar Spa respects the tradition of a Hammam made of Moroccan marble, and the pool tiled with traditional “Zéliges” or ceramic from Fes, in a mix of beautiful emerald and turquoise colors.
+Our Hammam featured a Steam Bath for couples (this is really unusual as they are normally male or female only).
+And after a relaxing massage, it’s also possible to enjoy a dip in the Pool Bath after.
+The Riad Al Ksar Spa respects the tradition of a Hammam made of Moroccan marble, and the pool tiled with traditional “Zéliges” or ceramic from Fes, in a mix of beautiful emerald and turquoise colours.
 It really is a beautiful setting and reminded me very much of a Spa and baths we visited in Seville many years ago before staring my Via de la Plata camino.

 We start in the steam bath, which isn’t a bath but more a seating or laying area where the marble seat and the walls are warm to touch.
 The ritual starts with a thin layer of black soap applied over your body then after resting for 5 minutes there follows a process of rinsing with hot, warm and cool water.
 After this the masseusse, wearing a traditional kessa glove (almost like gloves made of loofah) scrubs away dry and dead skin from your body, leaving you tingling all over (in a good way!).
 After this came more oil and more rinsing, and a purifying rhassoul mask which is said to absorbs impurities from your skin.
 There followed more rinsing and hair washing with a head massage until we were fully cleaned and ready to move on.